-All OASIS Schemas are permanently accessible through directory structures that include major and minor 154 155 version numbers.
-They are also accessible through RDDL files that describe these structures and version in directories below http://docs.oasis-open.org/emix/emix.
+All OASIS Schemas are permanently accessible through directory structures that include major and minor version numbers.
+They are also accessible through RDDL files that describe these structures and version the latest version of EMIX Specification.
+In other words, if the schemas namespaces change, the version of this document at http://docs.oasis-open.org/ns/emix/2011/06 will change accordingly.